janaSunrise/ML-guide-and-implementation/README.md

 ## ❓ How to run this locally

+- Run for Testing

 As the virtualenv for separating the dependencies, I've gone with pipenv for it.
 It's really modular and easy to use.

 Use `pipenv shell` to activate the virtualenv and then execute the python commands to run the files and display accuracy.

+- Run for development and contributing

+We also encourage people to support this repository by contributing, and keeping it alive.
+But note that we follow certain steps to ensure code is clean, organized and readable using linting with `flake8`.
+We also encourage using pre-commit for pushing clean code.

+Steps to set up:
+- Install dependencies: `pipenv update -d`
+- Setup pre commit: `pipenv run precommit`
+- After changes, try linting: `pipenv run lint`

 ## 🤝 Contributing